 Pharmacodynamics and Clinical Effects

-In a randomized, double-blind, placebo-controlled trial, 179 patients with heart failure, all receiving diuretics and some receiving digoxin, were administered single doses of 10, 20, or 40 mg of Fosinopril sodium or placebo.
-Doses of 20 and 40 mg of Fosinopril sodium resulted in acute decreases in pulmonary capillary wedge pressure (preload) and mean arterial blood pressure and systemic vascular resistance (after load).
+In a randomized, double-blind, placebo-controlled trial, 179 patients with heart failure, all receiving diuretics and some receiving digoxin, were administered single doses of 10,20,or 40 mg of Fosinopril sodium or placebo.
+Doses of 20 and 40 mg of Fosinopril sodium resulted in acute decreases in pulmonary capillary wedge pressure (preload) and mean arterial blood pressure and systemic vascular resistance (afterload).
 One hundred fifty-five of these patients were re-randomized to once daily therapy with Fosinopril sodium (10, 20, or 40 mg) for an additional 10 weeks.
-Hemodynamic measurements made 24 hours after dosing showed (relative to baseline) continued reduction in pulmonary capillary wedge pressure, mean arterial blood pressure, right atrial pressure and increase in cardiac index and stroke volume for the 20 and 40 mg dose groups.
+Hemodynamic measurements made 24 hours after dosing showed (relative to baseline) continued reduction in pulmonary capillary wedge pressure, mean arterial blood pressure, right atrial pressure and an increase in cardiac index and stroke volume for the 20 mg and 40 mg dose groups.
 No tachyphylaxis was seen.

-Fosinopril sodium was studied in 3 double blind, placebo-controlled, 12-24 week trials including a total of 734 patients with heart failure, with Fosinopril sodium doses from 10 to 40 mg daily.
+Fosinopril sodium was studied in 3 double-blind, placebo controlled, 12 to 24 week trials including a total of 734 patients with heart failure, with Fosinopril sodium doses from 10 mg to 40 mg daily.
 Concomitant therapy in 2 of these 3 trials included diuretics and digitalis; in the third trial patients were receiving only diuretics.
-All 3 trials showed statistically significant benefits of Fosinopril sodium therapy, compared to placebo, in one or more of the following; exercise tolerance (one study), symptoms of dyspnea, orthopnea and paroxysmal nocturnal dyspnea (2 studies), NYHA classification (2 studies), hospitalization for heart failure (2 studies), study withdrawals for worsening heart failure (2 studies), and/or need for supplemental diuretics (2 studies).
+All 3 trials showed statistically significant benefits of Fosinopril sodium therapy, compared to placebo, in one or more of the following: exercise tolerance (one study), symptoms of dyspnea, orthopnea and paroxysmal nocturnal dyspnea (2 studies), NYHA classification (2 studies), hospitalization for heart failure (2 studies), study withdrawals for worsening heart failure (2 studies), and/or need for supplemental diuretics (2 studies).
 Favorable effects were maintained for up to two years.
 Effects of Fosinopril sodium on long-term mortality in heart failure have not been evaluated.
 The once daily dosage for the treatment of congestive heart failure was the only dosage regimen used during clinical trial development and was determined by the measurement of hemodynamic responses.

 Indications and Usage for Fosinopril

-Fosinopril sodium tablets, USP are indicated in the management of heart failure as adjunctive therapy when added to conventional therapy including diuretics with or without digitalis (see DOSAGE AND ADMINISTRATION).
+Fosinopril sodium tablets are indicated in the management of heart failure as adjunctive therapy when added to conventional therapy including diuretics with or without digitalis (see DOSAGE AND ADMINISTRATION).